 To upload a screenshot to a comment, click the "upload image" button in the lower left corner of the comment area:

-Please do not post a picture of your monitor, they are very difficult to read!
+Note: do not post a picture of your monitor, they are very difficult to read.

 6. Post your question in the right place

 On the Exceljet site, each page has a topic.
 Search the site first and try to ask your question on a page with a related topic.
 This makes it much more likely that others will see your question and be able to help.